czue/pegasus-docs/configuration.md

 ACCOUNT_EMAIL_VERIFICATION = 'optional'  # change to "mandatory" to require users to confirm email before signing in.
 ```

-*Note: The email verification step will be skipped if using a Google / social login.*
+*Note: The email verification step will be skipped if using a social login.*

 ### Customizing emails

-Since version 2022.6, Pegasus ships with simple, responsive email templates for password reset and email address confirmation.
+Pegasus ships with simple, responsive email templates for password reset and email address confirmation.
 These templates can be further customized by editing the files in the `templates/account/email` directory.

 See [the allauth email documentation][allauth-email] for more information about customizing account emails.